 Factory capability

-SBKJ Group has built HVAC ductwork machinery in Jiangyin, Jiangsu since 1995.
-The factory is a continuous-flow plant: structural steel and components enter at one end of the workshop, finished and tested machines roll out the other end, and 5,000+ machines have made that journey to buyers in 80+ countries.
-This page walks you through the workshop layout, the assembly bay, the test bay, the export packing area, and what to expect if you visit the factory in person for the FAT.
+SBKJ Group has built HVAC ductwork machinery since 1995.
+SBKJ production is a continuous-flow process: structural steel and components enter at one end of the line, finished and tested machines roll out the other end, and 5,000+ machines have made that journey to buyers in 100+ countries.
+This page walks you through the production layout, the assembly bay, the test bay, the export packing area, and what to expect if you see the machines in person for the FAT.

-How the workshop is laid out — one continuous flow
+How SBKJ production is laid out — one continuous flow

-The Jiangyin facility runs three connected production halls.
-The first hall handles incoming steel: coil storage, sheet shearing, plasma and laser cutting, structural steel preparation and welding.
-The second hall is the machining and sub-assembly area, where forming heads, fold stations, cassette holders, decoiler bodies, hydraulic units and electrical cabinets are built up as discrete sub-assemblies before they reach the main line.
-The third hall is the integration and test bay, where the sub-assemblies are bolted together into the finished machine, the electrical cabinet is married to the mechanical structure, the PLC is loaded, and the machine runs its first powered cycle.
-The layout is deliberately one-directional: a machine enters the first hall as raw material and never doubles back, which keeps work-in-progress visible and makes scheduling far easier than the back-and-forth flow common in older Chinese workshops.
+SBKJ production runs as connected stages.
+The first stage handles incoming steel: coil storage, sheet shearing, plasma and laser cutting, structural steel preparation and welding.
+The second stage is machining and sub-assembly, where forming heads, fold stations, cassette holders, decoiler bodies, hydraulic units and electrical cabinets are built up as discrete sub-assemblies before they reach the main line.
+The third stage is integration and test, where the sub-assemblies are bolted together into the finished machine, the electrical cabinet is married to the mechanical structure, the PLC is loaded, and the machine runs its first powered cycle.
+The layout is deliberately one-directional: a machine enters the first stage as raw material and never doubles back, which keeps work-in-progress visible and makes scheduling far easier than the back-and-forth flow common in older legacy workshops.

-The five workshop stations every machine passes through
+The five production stations every machine passes through

 SBKJ production is organised around five named stations.
 Each one has a fixed location, dedicated tooling, a responsible foreman, and a sign-off step before work moves on.
 None of the five can be skipped.